WHO WE ARE/OUR ETHOS

 Please feel free to call us if you would like to talk to someone, even if you have told us that you are not coming back.
-You can and leave a message (please remind us of your number) and we will call you back as soon as we can.
+You can leave a message on our Helpline 01707 276512 (please remind us of your number) and we will call you back as soon as we can.
 If you would like to speak to somebody specifically, please ask.

 ABUSE OF THE SERVICE/COUNSELLORS

 Neither verbal nor physical abuse of a counsellor(s) will be tolerated.
 In the event that a counsellor is treated in a rude or abusive manner, the service may be withdrawn.